Radiant Radish Seeds

 Seed sprouting is called germination, and is the process during which the baby plant emerges from the seed and develops its first set of true leaves.
 Germination begins when the seed absorbs water, which causes the endosperm to swell and pop open the seed coat.
 Then the embryo will grow and develop its first set of true leaves, using food stored in the endosperm for energy.
 Some seeds take a very long time to germinate, while others germinate very quickly.
 For this experiment, we have chosen radish seeds, which germinate very quickly in 3 to 5 days.

 Plants use energy from the sun to grow and make food in their leaves.
 Some of the sun's energy is in the form of ultraviolet radiation, sometimes called UV rays.
 The UV radiation from the sun is one kind of electromagnetic radiation.
 Electromagnetic radiation is also produced by many household appliances, like radios, cell phones, televisions, and your microwave.
 When you use a microwave, the microwaves travel through your food, causing the food to cook.
-In this experiment we will use a microwave to expose our seeds to electromagnetic radiation.
-Sometimes electromagnetic energy can also cause heat, and in our experiment we will heat our seeds by baking them in the oven.
+In this science project, you will use a microwave to expose seeds to electromagnetic radiation.
+Sometimes electromagnetic energy can cause heat, and in your experiment you will heat the seeds by baking them in the oven.

 To do this type of experiment you should know what the following terms mean.
 Have an adult help you search the internet, or take you to your local library to find out more!